 OK, that's all I have to say about Instagram for the time being, please do check out my profile to get an idea of how I use this social app to promote my personal brand business, products, and services.

 Here are some additional articles you might find useful about using Instagram -

-I also believe that 2020 is going to be a monstrous year for the most popular video hosting and sharing platform on the web, YouTube.
+I also believe that 2022 is going to be a monstrous year for YouTube content creators.

-Video marketing has been around for a good number of years now, it's no longer the 'new thing'.
-But, the trend is on the rise still and many businesses are still yet to utilize this platform for marketing and brand promotion.
-Or at least do it correctly.
+Video marketing, if you can still call it that, has been around for a good number of years now.
+It's nothing new or out of the ordinary.
+But, the trend is on the rise still and many businesses are yet to utilize this platform for brand promotion.

 According to Cisco's predictions, by the year 2021, video content will account for 80% of all internet traffic!

 80 percent!
 Wow, that's a lot...
 So, we're at the end of 2021 now as of updating this post.
 Has this prediction proved to be correct?

 It has indeed!
 In fact, the new statistic is now 82% by the end of 2022.

 Technology has without a doubt contributed to the increase of video content publication and consumption.
 With most of us having a smartphone, creating, uploading, and observing videos anywhere and anytime has never been easier.

 If you've yet to make a start with video marketing or you don't even have a YouTube channel, it's so easy to start one.